popphp/pop-console/README.md

 This is a pretty barebones example.
 Ideally, you could wire an application to use the console but setting routes, controllers and actions.
-Refer to the [Pop PHP Skeleton](https://github.com/popphp/popphp-skeleton) example application to see how to wire up a console-based application.
+Refer to the [Pop PHP Skeleton](https://github.com/popphp/popphp-skeleton) example application to see how to wire up a console-based application using Pop PHP.